EG-lisy/PlasmoVis/README.md

 > <b>Genotype</b> genotype info.
 Please note that Plasmodium species are haploid.
 This diploid output is due to the GATK pipeline<br>
 > <b>DP</b> approximate read depth (reads with MQ=255 or with bad mates are filtered)<br>
 > <b>GQ</b> genotype quality<br>
-> <b>PGT</b> pysical phasing haplotype information, describing how the alternate alleles are phased in relation to one another; will always be heterozygous and is not intended to describe called alleles <br>
+> <b>PGT</b> physical phasing haplotype information, describing how the alternate alleles are phased in relation to one another; will always be heterozygous and is not intended to describe called alleles <br>
 > <b>PID</b> physical phasing ID information, where each unique ID within a given sample (but not across samples) connects records within a phasing group <br>
 > <b>PL</b> phred-scaled likelihoods for genotypes as defined in the VCF specification <br>